 As a family dentist, Dr. Mace proudly cares for the dental needs of patients young and old.
-Whether you are bringing your child to our office for a first visit to the dentist or you are coming to have a restorative procedure, rest assured you will be treated professionally and compassionately.
+Whether you are bringing your child to their office for a first visit to the dentist or you are coming to have a restorative procedure, rest assured you will be treated professionally and compassionately.

 Prevention is Key